 What is Gap Health Insurance?
 Nope.
 It is not clothing for health insurance carriers.
 It is insurance that will help pay for your out-of-pocket medical costs.
 Why is this important?
 If you have an ACA health insurance plan, or even a plan from your employer, you may realize that your out-of-pocket costs have risen dramatically in the last few years.
+These costs have made a severe financial impact on families.
+Luckily, gap health insurance helps.
 In this article, we discuss gap health insurance and the best gap health insurance for families.

 What Is Gap Health Insurance?

-Also known as medical gap insurance or gap medical insurance, gap health insurance will pay for your out-of-pocket costs attributed to deductibles, copays, and coinsurance.
+Also known as medical gap insurance, hospital indemnity insurance, gap medical insurance, or simply gap insurance, gap health insurance pays for your out-of-pocket costs attributed to deductibles, copays, and coinsurance.
 It does not pay your health insurance premiums.

-Why is Gap Health Insurance important?
-The graph in this Time-Money article shows why.
+Why is gap health insurance important?
+The graph in this Time-Money article illustrates why.
 Deductibles and coinsurance have risen dramatically over the last decade.
 Has your income risen that much, too?
 No, it has not.
 Today, with everything else going on, families are feeling the squeeze to pay for their health insurance.

-It is important to note that gap health insurance is not major medical or complies with the Affordable Care Act.
-Gap health insurance is a supplemental policy.
+It is important to note that gap insurance is not major medical or complies with the Affordable Care Act.
+Gap insurance is a supplemental policy.

 Requirements For Gap Health Insurance

 Generally speaking, you need a compliant ACA plan to purchase a gap health insurance plan.
 The reason why is that carriers do not want you to use this as your primary insurance.
 It is not solely health insurance; it supplements your health insurance policy by minimizing your out-of-pocket costs.